verhas/javageci/DOCUGEN.md

 reducing redundancy.

 Documentation is redundant many times.
 This is not a problem.
-Documenatation is not code.
+Documentation is not code.
 When we read the documentation the information has to be consistent and has to be there where we actually are in the reading and understanding process.
-This many times mean that the same text appears at different places.
+Many times it means that the same text appears at different places.
 It gets there using copy and paste.
 Similarly program documentation many times contains code examples.
-Sometimes these examples are written by the document writer/editor (bad practice), other times, they are written by the programmers as example programs and th editors only copy the code to the documentation.
+Sometimes these examples are written by the document writer/editor (bad practice), other times, they are written by the programmers as example programs and the editors only copy the code to the documentation.

 Documentation has to follow the change of the code.
-If the code chnages the relevant, but only the relevant parts of the documentation has to be updates.
+If the code changes the relevant, but only the relevant parts of the documentation has to be updates.

-If the copy and paste or update operations are preformed each time the original text or the code changes then the documentation is up-to-date.
+If the copy and paste or update operations are performed each time the original text or the code changes then the documentation is up-to-date.
-Usually these operations, when done by a human are not performed, performed late or with mistakes.
+Usually, these operations, when done by a human are not performed, performed late or with mistakes.
 The reason for this is that these are boring and mechanical tasks which humans are not good at.
 The same time computers can be asked to perform these tasks and this is what